AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_hololens.md

 4. You must close the message dialog window on the device manually when connecting for the editor.
 The window will not close automatically and while it is visible it hides the 3D content rendered by the engine.

 ### Developer good to know
 The Stingray console output is available on the _Logging_ page in the Device Portal under the `Microsoft-Windows-Diagnostics-LoggingChannel` provider.

-When debugging useful information can be available under other providers as well.
-For crashes we have found useful information in the `Microsoft-Windows-WindowsErrorReporting`, `-ProcessStateManager` and `-ProcessExitMonitor` providers.
+Useful information for debugging can be available under various different providers.
+We have found useful information in the `Microsoft-Windows-WindowsErrorReporting`, `-ProcessStateManager` and `-ProcessExitMonitor` providers.